 ISDN-PRI divides a T1 or E1 trunk into 24 (32 for E1) channels, where one channel is used for signaling, and all others for standard narrowband communication.
 Certain applications, like video conferencing, require greater bandwidth.
 You can combine several narrowband channels into one wideband channel to accommodate the extra bandwidth requirement.
 Communication Manager serves as a gateway to many types of high-bandwidth traffic.
-In addition, DS1 Converter circuit packs are used for wideband switching at DS1 remote EPN locations.
 They are compatible with both a 24-channel T1 and 32-channel E1 facility (transmission equipment).
 They support circuit-switched wideband connections (NxDS0) and a 192 Kbps packet channel.